Lower School Academics - Grades 4 & 5

 "The experience in the Lower School sets boys up to make that leap to more independence in the Middle School.
 We help each boy create a path toward being a more independent learner." –Jonathan E. Byrd '76, Grade 5 teacher

-With small classes, teachers are able to give each boy individual attention.
 The homeroom teacher serves as the boy’s advisor and his Language Arts teacher.
-A boy may also have his advisor as his science or social studies teacher.
+A boy may also have his math teacher as his advisor.
 Students move between classrooms for other subjects.
 The homeroom and the homeroom teacher serve as the boy’s anchors.
 They give each boy a feeling of security, while allowing for the movement between classes boys love and need.

 Lower School (4 & 5 Grades) Academic Curriculum